 Differences in both management practices and herd characteristics exist between organic and conventional dairies.
 Organic farms were found to be smaller, produce less milk, more likely to house cows in tiestalls (TS; vs. freestalls, FS), and exhibited differences in how cows were fed and watered (Zwald et al., 2004).
 When farms were matched for size, cows on organic farms were older, fed less grain, and produced less milk (Stiglbauer et al., 2013).
 Perhaps the most significant difference between conventional and organic dairies in the US is that antibiotics are not allowed for use on organic farms (USDA, 2024).
 Antibiotics are a significant component of mastitis control and treatment on conventional farms, leaving limited available options for organic dairy producers to effectively control mastitis (Ruegg, 2009; NMC, 2019).
 Although this could potentially result in worse overall udder health on organic farms vs. conventional farms, the differences between the two systems are not clear-cut.
 At the bulk tank milk level, organic farms were more likely to be positive for Staphylococcus aureus, but less likely to have an increased colony count (Stiglbauer et al., 2013), whereas conflicting findings have been reported for somatic cell count (SCC) (Cicconi-Hogan et al., 2014; Levison et al., 2016).
 At the cow level, some work found SCC was higher on organic farms (Zwald et al., 2004), while others found no difference (Hardeng and Edge, 2001; Mullen et al., 2013).
 A lower level of clinical mastitis has been reported for organic dairies (Hamilton et al., 2006; Richert et al., 2013; Levison et al., 2016), although this difference disappeared in Valle et al. (2007) when controlling for lower milk production by organic cows.
-While some research found no difference (Mullen et al., 2013), Pol and Ruegg (2007) found that the prevalence of most mastitis pathogens (except Staph. aureus) differed between organic and conventional farms in the US.
+While some research found no difference (Mullen et al., 2013), Pol and Ruegg (2007) found that the prevalence of most mastitis pathogens differed between organic and conventional farms in the US.
 Overall, research suggests that differences in mastitis epidemiology may exist between conventional and organic dairy farms.

-Organic dairy producers with small-midsize farms in the Northeastern US have expressed interest in bedded pack systems (BP) as an option to house cows during the non-grazing season, as these facilities integrate well with pasture-based farm systems (Andrews et al., 2021).
+Organic dairy producers with small- to mid-sized farms in the Northeastern US have expressed interest in bedded pack systems (BP) as an option to house cows during the non-grazing season, as these facilities integrate well with pasture-based farm systems (Andrews et al., 2021).
 Additionally, state and federal agencies in the US are providing financial incentives to build these structures as part of manure management practices which improve water quality and contribute to soil conservation (USDA-NRCS).
 Currently, most organic dairies in Vermont use a TS to house their animals while not on pasture (Andrews et al., 2021).
-As interest in BP grow among organic farmers, it is important to understand any udder health implications for farms using this facility type.
+As interest in BP grows among organic farmers, it is important to understand any udder health implications for farms using this facility type.
 Given the continued increase in demand for organic dairy products and the importance of organic dairies to Vermont, a longitudinal study was undertaken to describe the diversity of species causing IMI on organic dairy farms in the state.
-The specific objectives of the project were to characterize the prevalence of IMI caused by different microorganisms for 10 small-midsize organic farms in Vermont, both for farms using TS and farms using BP.
+The specific objectives of the project were to characterize the prevalence of IMI caused by different microorganisms for 10 small- to mid-sized organic farms in Vermont, for farms using TS and farms using BP.